mhartl/pivotal-github/README.md

 3. Use `git record` to make commits, which includes the story number in the commit message: `git record -am "Add syntax highlighting"`
 4. Continue pushing up after each commit using `git push` as usual
 4. When done with the story, add `-f` to mark the story as finished: `git record -f -am "Add paragraph breaks"` and push up with `git push`
-6. At the GitHub page for the repo, select "Branches" and click on the pull request button
+6. **(optional)** At the GitHub page for the repo, select "Branches" and submit a pull request
-7. Add a story of type Chore to Pivotal Tracker and assign it to the person who should review the pull request [*This step is experimental*]
+7. **(optional)** Add a story of type Chore to Pivotal Tracker and assign it to Developer #2 (Bob) [*This step is experimental*]

-Until the pull request is accepted, you can continue working on new stories, taking care to branch off of the current branch if you need its changes to continue.
-Note that the commits will appear on the story as soon as you create a remote brach (and as you push to it), but it won't be marked 'finished' or 'delivered' until the pull request is merged as described below.
+**TODO**: Update this to use `git fetch` and `git rebase -i origin/master`.

+If Alice wants to accept the story immediately, she can simply switch to `master` and merge:

+    $ git checkout master
+    $ git merge 6283185-add-markdown-support
+    $ git push

+If she wants to use a process with integrated code review, she should follow the steps marked **optional** above, as well as the steps below.

-### Developer #2:
+### Developer #2 (Bob)

 1. Review the pull request diffs
 2. If acceptable, merge the branch
 3. If not acceptable, manually change the state to Rejected
-4. If there are conflicts, make a Chore to resolve the conflicts and assign to Developer #1
+4. If there are conflicts, make a Chore to resolve the conflicts and assign to Alice [*This step is experimental*]

-Step #2 will automatically mark the story as finished or delivered.
+Until Bob accepts the pull request, Alice can continue working on new stories, taking care to branch off of the current branch if she needs its changes to continue.
+Note that the commits will appear on the story as soon as Alice creates a remote branch (and as she pushes to it), but it won't be marked 'finished' or 'delivered' until Bob merges the pull request into `master`.

 ## Merge conflicts